 About Moving Animals

-We - Amy and Paul - are documentary photographers, videographers, and activists, who founded Moving Animals in 2018, thanks to the generous support of the Culture & Animals Foundation.
+We - Amy and Paul - are documentary photographers, videographers, and activists, who founded Moving Animals in 2018.
 Since then, we’ve been witnessing, documenting, and archiving practices within animal industries around the world.

 Prior to starting Moving Animals, we worked at PETA UK (People for the Ethical Treatment of Animals), where we saw first-hand the impact that photos and footage has on raising awareness of animal rights.
 We spent much of 2018 in Sri Lanka, India, and the UK, documenting animals used for food and entertainment, with our work being featured by The Independent, UNILAD, PETA, Responsible Travel, Mail Online, and many more.

 We believe that powerful visuals and effective storytelling have the power to change mindsets, and so we work hard to ensure that our visual content is covered in some of the most engaged-with and far-reaching platforms.
 We also provide free-to-use photographs and footage for organisations, activists, media desks, and social media platforms, as well as being available for hire to document specific issues on an exclusive basis.